Edith Lenora Foster: Integration of library services

 To formally staff the King Street branch, Foster approached the new Black education supervisor, Lillian Price, for candidate recommendations.
 Price identified social science teacher Leroy Childs as the ideal choice, and Foster ultimately recruited him for his strong communication skills and passion for supporting the local community.
 Childs later advanced to become Director of the West Georgia Regional Library, Sixth District Representative to the Georgia Library Association in Washington, D.C., and a member of the State School Superintendent's Advisory Committee.

 Foster’s efforts also gained state and national recognition.
 When the national Delta Sigma Theta sorority at Howard University initiated a contest to identify the best Southern library serving Black communities, the West Georgia Regional Library was selected.
 Foster was informed she would receive a dedicated bookmobile for the Black library program.
 The bookmobile could hold 1,800 books and up to eight people.
 It was used to organize and expand Black library services throughout the region.

 To address anticipated concerns over integration, Foster consulted with state officials, who advised marking books intended for Black readers with a triangle symbol.
 This strategy allowed Foster to respond to criticism while continuing to provide equitable access.
 Despite only one recorded objection from a prominent white citizen, Foster received no formal resistance and successfully implemented the program without disruption.

-These initiatives demonstrated Foster’s commitment to equitable service and community partnership.
-Her collaboration with Black educators, veterans, and civic leaders helped establish a foundation of trust and support, ultimately creating one of Georgia’s most recognized integrated library programs during a time of significant social change.